OpenLineage/workshops/airflow/e1-marquez/README.md

 git clone git@github.com:marquezproject/marquez.git
 ```

+## Run Marquez

+Start Docker Desktop

-Navigate to Marquez and run it (with `--seed` if you want sample data):
+In a terminal window, navigate to Marquez and run it (with `--seed` if you want sample data):

 ```
 cd marquez